Philip741/pysnippet/README.md

 # pysnippet

-A lightweight CLI-based code snippet manager that helps you organize, retrieve, and reuse your code snippets.
+A lightweight CLI-based code snippet manager that helps you organize, retrieve, and reuse your code snippets or whatever other text.
 There are many like this but I wanted one that would have just a menu and allow you to be in a specific context.
 If you choose snippets from the main menu then it can put you in a specific category and the prompt reflects it eg. docker# Then all snippets accessed are in that category.